fbgallet/roam-extension-stats/README.md

 # Block & Page Info

-### Get a quick overview of useful informations on any block, page or DNP and their children, in a small tooltip or more details in a popup.
+### Get a quick overview of useful informations on any block, page or DNP and their children, in a small tooltip (replacing the native one for blocks) or more details in a popup.
 See characters/words/sentences count, DONE/TODO count and ratio, Pomodoros, page streak, last update block in page and more

 [See changelog here](https://github.com/fbgallet/roam-extension-stats/blob/main/CHANGELOG.md) for an overview of updates and new features 🆕